 Some buyers opt for an interest only mortgage - you only pay the interest on the amount borrowed each month.
 Your monthly payments may be lower than a repayment mortgage, but the capital (the money borrowed) will still need to be paid back.
 Lenders may ask for a larger deposit for interest only mortgages, and/or may require you to have a repayment plan in place to pay off the original amount at the end of the term.
 Repayment plans can include stock and share ISAs, pensions, investment bonds, shares, unit trusts, regular saving plans, and other properties or assets.

 Some lenders offer a combined mortgage which allows you to use both interest-only and repayment loan methods to pay off the mortgage.
-However, some of the capital is will still owed at the end of the term, and will need to be paid off.
-Find out more about how mortgage repayments work.
+However, some of the capital will still be owed at the end of the term, and will need to be paid off.
+Fixed vs Variable

 The interest rate with which you make repayments can be fixed or variable.